 Write what you know.
 First law of writers everywhere.
 For struggling film student George Lucas circa 1968, this would prove to be invaluable advice—at least according to the alternate history of this week’s short, George Lucas in Love.

-George Lucas in Love is a wry, witty spoof from 1999, swiping the setup from that year’s Best Picture Oscar winner Shakespeare in Love but replacing the bard as the main character with George Lucas, still a young film student, frustrated and suffering from writer’s block as he struggles to type out that classic first Star Wars script.
+George Lucas in Love is a wry, witty spoof from 1999, swiping the setup from that year’s Best Picture Oscar winner Shakespeare in Love but replacing the bard with George Lucas, still a young film student, frustrated and suffering from writer’s block as he struggles to type out that classic first Star Wars script.
 Fortunately for us all, the appearance of a pretty young co-ed into his life provides the spark to write again, and like in Shakespeare in Love, George learns to find inspiration for his script in the people and places all around him.

 I first discovered the film in 2000 as a bootleg that circulated the Sci-Fi convention crowd.
-Rightfully so, it was quite popular at the time with Star Wars aficionados and ended up getting dvd distro from Mediatrip, a dvd which I do in fact own.
+Rightfully so, it was quite popular at the time with Star Wars aficionados and ended up getting DVD distro from Mediatrip, a DVD which I do in fact own.
 (Attention short film makers!
 Never underestimate the lucrative possibilities of playing to geek audiences.)
 Mediatrip I believe is now defunct though, and the film has become freely available on Google Video.